-6 Conclusion
+6 Conclusion and Future Work

-In this paper, we have investigated the problem of scheduling rigid jobs onto a parallel platform subject to silent errors.
-We have revisited the classical scheduling algorithms in this new framework, where jobs that have been struck by errors must be re-executed (possibly many times) until success.
-We designed resilient list-based and shelf-based scheduling heuristics, along with different priority rules and backfilling strategies.
-On the theoretical side, we proved that variants of the list-based heuristic achieve a constant approximation ratio (2 or 3 depending whether reservation is used or not).
+In this paper, we have investigated the problem of scheduling rigid parallel jobs onto an HPC platform subject to silent errors.
+We have revisited the classical scheduling algorithms in this new framework. where jobs that have been struck by errors must be re-executed (possibly many times) until success.
+We designed several resilient list-based and shelf-based scheduling heuristics, along with different priority rules and backfilling strategies.
+On the theoretical side, we proved that variants of the listbased heuristic achieve a constant approximation ratio (2 or 3 depending whether reservation is used or not).
 We also showed that any shelf-based heuristic is no longer a constant-factor approximation, while a failure-free variant was known to be a 3-approximation.
+Furthermore, we introduced a new variant of shelf-based heuristic that allows for re-executions of a failed job within the same shelf, provided that this does not increase the overall height of that shelf.
 Extensive simulations conducted using both synthetic jobs and real traces from the Mira supercomputer demonstrate that these heuristics are quite robust, and achieve makespans close to the optimal.
 As highlighted by the theoretical analysis, the best strategy remains the unrestricted greedy list-based scheduling with no reservations, and good results are obtained in practice when job priorities are assigned by processing times (favoring jobs with long execution times) or by areas (favoring jobs with many processors and/or long execution times).

-Some problems remain open, in particular for the study of shelf-based algorithms, whose expected makespan under the Exponential probability distribution is not known to be bounded by a constant factor of the optimal or not.
-A natural extension of this work would be to consider moldable jobs, whose processor allocations can be decided at launch time.
-However, for jobs with nonlinear speedup curves, changing the number of processors assigned to a job also changes its error probability under the Exponential probability distribution, thereby severely complicating the problem, and thus calling for the design of novel heuristics.
+Some problems remain open, in particular for the study of shelf-based algorithms, whose expected makespan under the exponential probability distribution is not known to be bounded by a constant factor of the optimal or not.
+A natural extension of this work would be to consider more flexible job models, such as moldable jobs (whose processor allocations can be decided at launch time) or malleable jobs (whose processor allocations can be changed during runtime).
+In [5], we have proved new approximation results for moldable jobs with several speedup profiles under any worst-case failure scenario.
+However, for jobs with arbitrary speedups, bounding the expected makespan in the average case remains an open question, since changing the number of processors assigned to a job may also change its failure probability, thereby severely complicating the problem.
+Another useful direction is to consider the impact of fail-stop errors on parallel jobs and design resilient scheduling algorithms to handle these errors.